dohliam/stream2chromecast/README.md

 It will also transcode any unsupported files in real time and play them on the Chromecast.

-It is written in Python 2.7 and uses the PyChromecast library to control the device: https://github.com/balloob/pychromecast (Thanks Paulus!)
+It is written in Python 2.7 and uses either ffmpeg or avconv for transcoding functionality.

 Installation
 ------------
-We need the python packages requests and protobuf installed.

-So, for example, on Ubuntu run:-

-    sudo apt-get install python-protobuf python-requests

 To play media file types that are unsupported by Chromecast, we need either ffmpeg or avconv installed to do the transcoding.

 On Ubuntu we can either install avconv:-